xingchen-fan/HtoZg_fitting/README.md

 # Environment
 The code is tested unfer `CMSSW_12_6_0` with `ROOT 6.24` and `Python 3.9.14`.

 Make sure `RooGaussStepBernstein` is properly installed!
-In my case, it is installed in the `combine`, specifiacally in `CMSSW_PATH/src/HiggsAnalysis/CombinedLimit/src/HZGRooPdfs.cxx`.
+In my case, it is installed in the `combine`, specificly in `CMSSW_PATH/src/HiggsAnalysis/CombinedLimit/src/HZGRooPdfs.cxx`.

 # User Guide
 The minimization is highly integrated due to some problem with pyroot.
 It is defined in `Utilities/bkg_functions_fit.py`.
 The typical minimization of certain background pdf is like this: